 Skillet Green Beans With Artichokes And Capers

-- 3 tbsp olive oil plus more for serving
+- 3 tablespoon olive oil plus more for serving

 - 1 pkg (9 oz) frozen artichokes thawed